 Once the jumper cables are attached correctly, it’s time to start the car with the good battery.
 Let the car run for about five minutes with the cables attached to both vehicles, then try to start the dead car.
 If the engine doesn’t turn over, you can try moving the negative cable attached to the unpainted surface for better contact.
 You can also try racing the engine of the good car a bit to help the alternator deliver higher amperage to the dead battery.
 If the lights come on in the dead car and you can hear the engine turning over but it still won’t start, the problem may be a bad starter.
 When the car starts, disconnect the cables in reverse order from how they were connected.

 Jump-starting a car is fairly easy, but there are a few mistakes you need to avoid.
 Never let the negative and positive cable clamps touch each other if the ends are connected to a battery, as this could cause sparks and a short in one of the vehicles.
 Make sure one end of the negative black cable is attached to a clean, unpainted metal surface under the hood of the disabled vehicle.
 It should never be connected to the negative terminal on the dead battery, as this can cause an explosion.

 It’s never fun to come out to a car with a dead battery, and neither is getting into a car accident without having adequate car insurance.
-If you’re looking for affordable, reliable auto insurance, look to the professionals at Altra Insurance Services.
+If you’re looking for reliable, affordable auto insurance National City, look to the professionals at Altra Insurance Services.
 We can cover many of your insurance needs, including motorcycle, homeowners, renters, and business insurance.
 San Diego residents should call one of our friendly agents at (800) 719-9972 for a free quote.